IBM/telco-network-cloud-drivers/content/user-guides/authenticated-api-requests.md

 weight: 100
 ---

-This guide details how to connect from a calling system into the Agile Lifecycle Manager (ALM) APIs securely.
+This guide details how to connect from a calling system into the Telco Network Cloud Orchestration (TNCO) APIs securely.

 # Pre-requisites

-- an existing installation of the ALM
+- an existing installation of the TNCO
 - a valid set of client credentials which can be used for authentication.
 If not, see [Managing Client Credentials](/user-guides/administration/security/manage-client-credentials)

 # Making an API call